Learn to send events to Lumi

 📄️ How to use S3 routing for Windows event logs

-Learn how to process Windows event logs with Imply Lumi using Splunk® forwarders and S3 routing for troubleshooting and analysis.
+Learn how to process Windows event logs with Imply Lumi using Splunk® forwarders and S3 routing.